Special Interest Houses

 The Feminist Collective is located at 732 Church Street.
 The cooperative center seeks to raise awareness of women's issues on the campus and also serves as a support group for Beloit College Women.

-The French/German House, located at 842 Park Avenue, is comprised of 8 students interested in French and German language and culture.
+French House, located on the second floor of Haven, is comprised of students interested in French language and culture.

 The international is located in Haven Hall.
 It houses five students and is usually comprised of students from a wide variety of international backgrounds.

-The Japanese/Chinese House, located at 836 Park Avenue, is comprised of 8 students interested in Japanese and Chinese language and culture.
+Japanese House, located on the third floor of Haven Hall, is comprised of students interested in Japanese language and culture.